 - Note: make a note on the selection

 - Clipping: save the selection as a new clipping

 - Visual Copy: create a styled image with your selection as the quote

 Smaller selections (typically four words or less) show the Lookup Menu, which helps you study individual words more closely.
 A card appears for each word in your selection; swipe to switch between them.
-If you’re studying a reverse-interlinear Bible, Logos shows the underling original language term with essential translation, morph, and lexical information.
+If you’re studying a reverse-interlinear Bible, Logos shows the underlying original language term with essential translation, morph, and lexical information.
 Tap one of the options to study any word more closely.

 - Look up: open the full lexical entry for your selection

 - Search: search for the selected word in your top Bibles

 - Study: open a Bible Word Study on your selected word